 Make Lemon Curd

-- In a pot, add the lemon juice, cornstarch, agar agar, turmeric, and vanilla and stir on medium heat for about 2 minutes.
+- In a pot, add ingredients except for sugar and cream. (add ½ teaspoon agar agar here if using) Stir on medium heat for about 2 minutes.
 The mixture should thicken to a shiny paste at almost 2 minutes in.
-As soon as it does, remove it from heat.
+As soon as it does, remove it from heat.1 cup lemon juice, 5 tablespoon cornstarch or arrowroot, ½ teaspoon vanilla, ⅛ teaspoon turmeric, pinch of salt

-- Off the stove, pour into the pot the melted coconut cream and sugar, put the pot BACK ON THE STOVE at medium heat, and stir until the mixture is thick and creamy.
+- Turn off the stove, pour into the pot the melted coconut cream and sugar, put the pot back on the stove at medium heat, and stir until the mixture is thick and creamy.
 Never stop stirring and stop when you feel you’ve combined all you can.
-It should look glossy, yellow but bumpy.
+It should look glossy, yellow but bumpy.¾ cup coconut cream, 1 cup organic cane sugar

 - At this point, you can either refrigerate your lemon curd and use it to eat.
 Or, if you want to smooth it out for a prettier texture, pour a slightly cooled mixture into your blender jar.
 I waited about 5 minutes before blending.
 Most blenders don’t like hot mixtures and the top can pop off if you blend them so it’s best the mixture not be steaming.
 Or you can remove the cap from your blender jar cover if it has one to release any steam.

-- Once blended - it only took me about 30 seconds - pour the beautiful glossy lemon curd into a storage jar and set to cool for an hour or so in the fridge.
+- Once blended - about 30 seconds - pour the beautiful glossy lemon curd into a storage jar and set to cool for an hour or so in the fridge.

 To Pipe Lemon Curd